MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-certificate.md

 # Using Service Principal with certificate-based authentication

+When creating a [Service Principal](./create-an-azure-service-principal-azure-cli.md), you can choose the either password-based or certificate based-authentication.
+This article details how you can use an existing certificate with the service principal to access the Azure Container Registry.

+## How do I add certificates to a Service Principal?

 For certificate-based authentication, use the `--cert` parameter.
 This parameter requires that you hold an existing certificate.
 Make sure any tool that uses this service principal has access to the certificate's private key.
 Certificates should be in an ASCII format such as PEM, CER, or DER.
 Pass the certificate as a string, or use the `@path` format to load the certificate from a file.

 > [!NOTE]